banner svg (1)

 Each domain represents different aspects of a child's overall development and is crucial to their growth and readiness for school.
 For example, the physical domain includes the development of gross and fine motor skills that impact a child's ability to do actions like run or hold a pencil.
 These domains are interconnected, and growth in one field often influences and supports development in others.

 With brightwheel's progress report feature, you can log observations, track progress, and share learning milestones with families.
-Educators can create individualized progress reports for each child with photos and videos and use them to evaluate curriculum effectiveness.
+Educators can create individualized progress reports for each child with photos and videos and use them to evaluate curriculum effectiveness and track kindergarten readiness.

 While it is important to note that all children progress differently and reach developmental milestones at different times, the below goals are meant to serve as broad statements of expectations for children’s learning and development.